 Journey along with Duke alumni, parents and friends to fascinating places to learn and connect with Duke faculty and host leaders.
-The Nicholas School has partnered on four programs starting in March 2022 traveling to Magdalena Bay (Mexico), Alaska, Galápagos and Antarctica.
+The Nicholas School is currently offering a Journey to Antarctica with Dr. Nicolas Cassar scheduled for January 2023.

 OCeans Webinar Series